BMW 8-Series concept leaked

 Photos of BMW’s new concept previewing a modern 8-Series coupe have leaked ahead of the formal debut on Friday at the 2017 Concorso d’Eleganza Villa d’Este.

-The shots, which surfaced on Wednesday on German Car Forum, show a very modern and edgy design, plus a much more aggressive take on the signature BMW shark nose front end than we’re used to seeing.
+The shots, which surfaced on Wednesday on Belgian website AutoTijd, show a very modern and edgy design, plus a much more aggressive take on the signature BMW shark nose front end than we’re used to seeing.
 It will be interesting to see if fans take to the new elements such as the plunging hood, angular kidney grille and stubby rear.

 Prototypes for the new 8-Series coupe show a milder execution of these themes.
 BMW is also out testing an 8-Series Convertible, and it’s possible we’ll see a fastback sedan at some point.
 The latter, if built, would likely be referred to as an 8-Series Gran Coupe.